Homeschool

 Class Descriptions:

-The SHARK (students only) TRACK is targeted to students 12-18 years old.
+The SANDPIPER (students only) TRACK is targeted to students 12-18 years old.
 Parents/guardians are not required to accompany their child during activities associated with this track.
-Parents are welcome to register their child and drop them off for the event OR may register their older child(ren) for this track while they participate in the PLANKTON or FISH track with their younger children.
+Parents are welcome to register their child and drop them off for the event OR may register their older child(ren) for this track while they participate in the SEAL or SHORE CRAB track with their younger children.

 Homeschool Day Parent Feedback: